Menu

 • Reduction in hospital admissions for heart failure after several months of treatment.

-• With a longer treatment duration > 1.5 years, there is also a reduction in mortality.
+• With a longer treatment duration, there is also a reduction in mortality.

 These effects are maintained and increase after almost 5 years of treatment with tafamidis ( ATTR-ACT LTE).